-The school provides bus transportation to away\contests.
+The school provides bus transportation to away contests.
 All team members are expected to travel to these contests using the provided school transportation.
-Exceptions to this policy must be requested in writing to the Director of Athletics by the student's parent/guardian prior to the contest.
-The following sites are considered home venues: Golf - Harmon Golf Club.
-Hockey - Hobomock Rink, Rockland Rink, Pilgrim Rinks and Weymouth MDC Rink.
+Exceptions to this policy must be requested in via emailwriting to the Director of Athletics Athletic Director by the student's parent/guardian prior to the contest.
+Certain local venues are not considered "away" sites and transportation will not be provided.
+These sites will be communicated to players and/or parents by the coach.
+The following sites are considered home venues: Golf-Harmon Golf Club.
+Hockey-Hobomock Rink, Rockland Rink, Pilgrim Rinks and Weymouth MDC Rink.